 The University Diversity Council holds a grant program annually to support and enhance college and unit diversity initiatives.
 These one-year grants range between $1,000 and $7,000 each.
-The total amount available for these awards is $35,000.
 For background information that may be useful in crafting initiatives, please reference pages related to Open Doors, Open Hearts, Open Minds.

 Grant proposals will be solicited from and submitted by college/unit diversity councils or by college/unit diversity representatives (individuals reporting to a dean or vice president and managing responsibilities for diversity planning).